revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-44. In SQL, give the count of those employees who are getting salary more than the average salary from "employee" table.
+44. In SQL, give the count of those employees who is getting a salary more than the average salary from "employee" table.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)